-There are currently two Covid-19 vaccines that have been authorized by the FDA.
-These vaccines were produced by Moderna and Pfizer-BioNTech.
-Both of these vaccines require you to get two shots.
+There are currently three COVID-19 vaccines that have been authorized by the FDA.
+These vaccines were produced by Moderna, Johnson & Johnson, and Pfizer-BioNTech.
+The Moderna and Pfizer-BioNTech vaccines require you to get two shots.

-The second dose of the Pfizer vaccines must be taken after 3 weeks and the second dose of the Moderna vaccine must be taken after 4 weeks.
+The second dose of the Pfizer vaccine must be taken after three weeks, and the second dose of the Moderna vaccine must be taken after four weeks.

-Some recipients of the Covid-19 vaccines experienced mild side effects.
+Some recipients of the COVID-19 vaccines experienced mild side effects.
 Side effects are a normal part of getting vaccinated.
 Other vaccines, such as the MMR shot, may elicit side effects as well.
 Dr. Ahmadi notes that "every good vaccine stimulates the immune system.
-During the course of this stimulation, some inflammatory substances are released in the body and cause symptoms like aches, fatigue, or fever."
+During this stimulation, some inflammatory substances are released in the body and cause symptoms like aches, fatigue, or fever."

-Katherine did not experience many effects from the vaccine and explained: "I felt completely fine that same day, not even fatigued.
-The day after, I felt a little more tired than usual but nothing too significant that I had to change my plans for the day.
+Katherine did not experience any effects from the vaccine and explained: "I felt completely fine that same day, not even fatigued.
+The day after, I felt a little more tired than usual, but nothing too significant that I had to change my plans for the day.
 Aside from a little fatigue, I did not experience any side effects or feel limited in any way."